zitrusfrisch/HTML-StarterKit/readme.md

 ## Version-Log

 #### Version v3.6 (07.09.2017)
 + Create highly dynamic grids with freshly integrated offset classes for grid cells!
 Following the same naming pattern as the grid cells' widths, it's super-easy now to offset cells individually.
-(Sorry, for the bloated grid.scss: There's probably smarter ways to do this – which I do not know.
-But, basic stuff tends to work best most of the times. ;-)
+(Sorry, for the bloated grid.scss: There's probably smarter ways to do this, but basic stuff tends to work best anyways. ;-)
 + Variables and class names for screenwidths now use display-types instead of s, m, l etc., e.g. ```grid__cell--huge-screen-1-6```
 + Added more (bigger) spacing settings and classes
++ Removed ```--s``` and ```--l``` modifiers for grid and gutter (barely used them)
 + Removed card component
-+ Moved all colors specs to to settings
-+ Removed s and l modifiers for grid and gutter (barely used them)
 + New font size function lets you set font-size and line-height individually
 + Mediabox component can now be used with (embedded) videos
 + Minor fixes and enhancements